Deborah Cavendish, Duchess of Devonshire

-Life
+Early life

-Known to her family as "Debo", Deborah Mitford was born in Asthall Manor, Oxfordshire, England.
-Her parents were David Freeman-Mitford, 2nd Baron Redesdale (1878–1958), son of Algernon Freeman-Mitford, 1st Baron Redesdale, and his wife, Sydney (1880–1963), daughter of Thomas Gibson Bowles, MP.
-She married Lord Andrew Cavendish, younger son of the 10th Duke of Devonshire, in 1941.
+Known to her family as "Debo", Deborah Vivien Freeman-Mitford was born in Kensington, London, on 31 March 1920.
+Her parents were David Freeman-Mitford, 2nd Baron Redesdale (1878–1958), son of Bertram Freeman-Mitford, 1st Baron Redesdale, and his wife, Sydney (1880–1963), daughter of Thomas Gibson Bowles, MP.

+Deborah was the youngest of the six Mitford sisters, namely Nancy (born 1904), Pamela (1907), Diana (1910), Unity (1914), Jessica (1917) and Deborah herself (1920).
+There was one brother, Tom (born 1909), who was killed in action in 1945.

+Deborah was a contented, loving and cheerful child who, unlike her politically active sisters, was happy to accept life as she found it, and never felt the need to right the world's injustices.
+In a later memoir, she wrote "as everything in life is unfair, perhaps the sooner it is realised the better".

+Marriage

+In 1941 Deborah married Lord Andrew Cavendish, younger son of the 10th Duke of Devonshire.
 When Cavendish's older brother, William, Marquess of Hartington, was killed in action in 1944, Cavendish became heir to the dukedom and began to use the courtesy title Marquess of Hartington.
-In 1950, on the death of his father, the Marquess of Hartington became the 11th Duke of Devonshire.
+In 1950, on the death of his father, Deborah's husband became the 11th Duke of Devonshire.

+Chatsworth

-The Duchess was the main public face of Chatsworth for many decades.
+Deborah Cavendish was the main public face of Chatsworth for many decades.
 She wrote several books about Chatsworth, and played a key role in the restoration of the house, the enhancement of the garden and the development of commercial activities such as Chatsworth Farm Shop (which is on a quite different scale from most farm shops, as it employs a hundred people); Chatsworth's other retail and catering operations; and assorted offshoots such as Chatsworth Food (later Chatsworth Estate Trading), which sold luxury foodstuffs carrying her signature; and Chatsworth Design, which sells image rights to items and designs from the Chatsworth collections.
-Recognising the commercial imperatives of running a stately home, she took a very active role and was known to man the Chatsworth House ticket office herself.
+Recognising the commercial imperatives of running a stately home, she took a very active role and was known to operate the Chatsworth House ticket office herself.
 She also supervised the development of the Cavendish Hotel at Baslow, near Chatsworth, and the Devonshire Arms Hotel at Bolton Abbey.

-In 1999, the Duchess was appointed a Dame Commander of the Royal Victorian Order (DCVO) by Queen Elizabeth II, for her service to the Royal Collection Trust.
+In 1999, Cavendish was appointed a Dame Commander of the Royal Victorian Order (DCVO) by Queen Elizabeth II, for her service to the Royal Collection Trust.
 Upon the death of her husband in 2004, her son Peregrine Cavendish became the 12th Duke of Devonshire.
 She became the Dowager Duchess of Devonshire at this time, and moved into a smaller house on the Chatsworth estate.

+Towards the end of her life, she formed a friendship with Arthur Parkinson, the future gardening author and broadcaster, bonding over their shared interest in hens.

 Children

-She and the duke had seven children, four of whom died shortly after birth:
+She and the duke had seven children, three of whom died shortly after birth, and one who was miscarried: